gsearched/annotate-csv/README.md

 Converts annotated CSV to JSON:

 ```
-$ annotate-csv --input ./input.csv ---output ./output.csv --delimiter ","
+$ annotate-csv --input ./input.csv ---output ./output.json --delimiter ","
 ```

-#### Environmental Properties
+#### Options:

-* `NODE_
+* --input The file location of the annotated csv file to parse *Required*
+* --output The file location of where to save the json output *Required*
+* --delimiter The CSV delimiter, defaults to "," *Optional*

 ### Errors

+Annotate-CSV uses the csv-parse library to do the initial parsing and will output any errors it encounters.
+See https://csv.js.org/parse/errors/ for a list of possible errors and how to remedy.

-Error messages potentially returned by library.
+Additional Error messages potentially returned by the library:

-* `File Not Found`: There was a problem locating the CSV file
-* `Reading CSV` : There was a problem reading the CSV file
+* FILE_NOT_FOUND - Input file does not exist, or cannot be read
+* META_FIELD_UNKNOWN - Metadata section of CSV contains unsupported field.
+* MISSING_ANNOTATE_HEADER - The CSV file doesn't have the #ANNOTATE_CSV value in its first cell.
+* VERSION_NOT_SUPPORTED - Annotate CSV version not supported

 #### NodeJS